Skip to content

 Master Your Audience Targeting to Reduce Waste

-One of the biggest culprits behind inflated ad costs is poor audience targeting.
+One of the biggest causes of inflated ad costs is poor audience targeting.
 Broadcasting to everyone means paying to reach people who'll never convert.

 Create laser-focused custom audiences using your existing customer data.
-Upload your email lists, website visitors, and past purchasers to create lookalike audiences.
-For restaurants, target people who've visited food delivery apps.
+Upload your email lists, website visitors, and past purchasers to build lookalike audiences.
+Restaurants can target people who've visited food delivery apps.
 Fitness businesses should focus on those engaging with health and wellness content.
 Retailers can target users who've browsed similar product categories.

 Implement dayparting strategies by running ads only when your target audience is most active.
-Fitness centres often see better results advertising early morning or evening when people plan workouts.
-Restaurants should focus on meal planning times—typically Tuesday through Thursday for weekend bookings.
+Fitness centres often do better advertising early morning or evening, when people plan workouts.
+Restaurants should focus on meal planning times.
+These are typically Tuesday through Thursday for weekend bookings.

-One of the biggest culprits behind inflated ad costs is poor audience targeting.
+One of the biggest causes of inflated ad costs is poor audience targeting.

 Byter DigitalSocial Media